 Clove essential oil, Indonesia is an excellent value comparable to any reputable internet dealer.
 TOS's Clove oil has a fresh fruity top note caused by trace amounts of lower aliphatic ketones.
 Faint acetic nuances render it refreshing and superior to distillations from other parts of the plant.
 Clove Bud oil is extracted by both steam and water distillation and yields sometimes more than 10 percent.
 It is usually a lighter colored oil but may have more color depending on variables.
 The aroma is characteristic of the household spice and users describe it as spicy, sweet, warm, pleasant and christmas candy.
 The highest single constituent is Eugenol sometimes as high as 90 percent.
 Sometimes pure eugenol is used in the medical field, particularly as a local anesthetic in dentistry.

 Clove is the highest-scoring single ingredient ever tested for its antioxidant capacity on the ORAC scale.
-Clove Bud has a high Oxygen Radical Absorbance Capacity ORAC, exceeds 10 million.
+Clove oil 's high Oxygen Radical Absorbance Capacity (ORAC) exceeds 10 million.
 Many professionals hail it as a major cancer fighter.
-It is also good for dental problems and in fighting contagious diseases.
+It is also good historically for dental problems and in fighting contagious diseases.
 Rubbed in the area of the prostate has reduced PSA for many.
 The chemical constituent Eugenol was found to kill tuberculosis bacillus in studies.

 The health benefits of clove oil can be attributed to its antimicrobial, antifungal, antiseptic, antiviral, aphrodisiac and stimulating properties.
-The oil is used for treating a variety of health disorders including toothaches, indigestion, cough, asthma, headache, stress and blood impurities.
+The oil may be used for helping to treat a variety of health disorders including toothaches, indigestion, cough, asthma, headache, stress and blood impurities.

 Clove is an evergreen tree, which produces a flower bud that has numerous medicinal properties.
 It is often referred as clove bud.
 Clove bud has a shaft and a head and hence it has the Latin name clavus meaning nail.
 Clove was extensively used in the ancient Indian and Chinese civilizations and it spread to other parts of the world, including Europe, during the seventh and eight centuries.